mark-grimes/cbcanalysis/gui/README.md

     sudo yum install httpd
     sudo cp $CMSSW_BASE/src/XtalDAQ/OnlineCBCAnalyser/gui/cbcTestStand.conf /etc/httpd/conf.d/
     sudo /sbin/service httpd start

+The interface will then be available from a modern browser pointed at "<DAQ PC IP address>/cbcTestStand/clientTest.html".
+If running in the Strasbourg virtual machine, by default this would be "http://192.168.47.128/cbcTestStand/clientTest.html".

 Original goals were:
  1) Keep all work done in a python script backend so advanced users can create their own custom scripts.
  2) Be cross platform.